marianamartiyns/Multivariate-LogisticRegression/README.md

 # 📊 Multivariate - Logistic Regression

-> Data analysis and modeling with logistic regression, focusing on optimizing preprocessing and feature selection for a robust and interpretable model.
+> Data analysis and modeling with logistic regression, focusing on optimizing preprocessing and feature selection for a interpretable model.

 ### > 📋 Description